Child Custody Overview

 • A parent’s willingness and ability to foster relations with siblings and extended family

 If one parent appears to be trying to keep the child to themselves and turn them against the other parent, that will be seen as a negative against that parent.
-Similarly, the court may give a greater custody split to a stay-at-home parent if the wealthier parent spends most of their time at work and cannot be home for the child.
+Similarly, the court may award a greater custody split to a stay-at-home parent if the wealthier parent spends most of their time at work and is unable to be home for the child.
 This is a complex process and is open to various points of view, and your attorney’s arguments can be extremely helpful in convincing the judge to award you greater custody rights.

-Courts are also generally willing to allow the parents to work out custody agreements on their own with the help of their attorneys if they are willing and able to.
+Courts are generally willing to allow parents to work out custody agreements on their own with the help of their attorneys, provided they are willing and able to do so.
 Judges can act as referees and step in if you are unable to come to an agreement, but parents who can agree on how to divide custody should be permitted to do so, with a judge approving their agreement and giving it the force of law.

 Banner media